-Chemical-warfare (CW) agents are chemical mass-casualty weapons (MCWs) developed by governments for wartime use and include
+Chemical weapons are developed by governments for wartime use and include

-Toxic chemical warfare agents are divided into 4 major classes:
+Toxic agents are divided into four major classes:

 The views expressed in this article are those of the author and do not reflect the official policy of the Department of Army, Department of Defense, or the US Government.